-2.6.3.
-Clause 7.2.2 Changes to an existing unit or to an existing unit type, clause 7.2.2.1 Introduction
+3.4 Point 7.2.2 Changes to an existing unit or to an existing unit type, point 7.2.2.1 Introduction

 [...]
 The holder of the vehicle type authorisation shall provide, under reasonable conditions, the information necessary for assessing the changes to the entity managing the change.